Can you name one of the healthiest grains on earth?

 Oats for babies

-Oats are a good food option for babies as they are packed with minerals, vitamins, dietary fiber, and antioxidants.
-They support digestion, and statistics say that oat allergy is least prevalent among children.
-However, it is better to confer with a pediatrician before introducing oats as a weaning food.
+Oats are a nutritious food choice for babies as they contain minerals, vitamins, dietary fiber, and antioxidants that aid digestion, and oat allergy is the least common among children.

 Oats for immunity